openfl/AS3ConversionGuide/glossary/error_messages.md

 ## Unexpected is

-You can replace “Foo is Bar” with “Std.is (Foo, Bar)”
+You can replace `Foo is Bar` with `Std.is (Foo, Bar)`

 ## Unexpected as

 There is more than one way to perform casting in Haxe.
-In order to perform an unsafe (but fast) cast between types, you can use the “cast” keyword with parenthesis, like “cast foo”.
+In order to perform an unsafe (but fast) cast between types, you can use the `cast` keyword without parenthesis, like `cast foo`.

-In order to perform a safe cast, use parenthesis, like “cast (foo, Bar)”.
-This is similar to using Std.as in order to perform casting.
+In order to perform a safe cast, use parenthesis, like `cast (foo, Bar)`.
+This is similar to using `Std.as` in order to perform casting.

-You can use Std.int, Std.parseFloat, Std.parseInt and Std.string in order to convert between basic types.
+You can use `Std.int`, `Std.parseFloat`, `Std.parseInt` and `Std.string` in order to convert between basic types.

 ## Unexpected protected

-The Haxe language does not have a “protected” keyword, but the “private” scope acts like “protected” in other languages.
+The Haxe language does not have a `protected` keyword, but the `private` scope acts like `protected` in other languages.

 ## Unexpected *

-This may mean that you need Dynamic in place of * for a type, or it may be caused by a wild card import, which is not supported in Haxe.
+This may mean that you need `Dynamic` in place of `*` for a type, or it may be caused by a wild card import, which will only apply to a single level.

-A statement like “import flash.display.*;” can be replaced with “import flash.display.Sprite;”
+For example, `import flash.display.*;` would work, but `import flash.*;` would not.